 Please contact Mrs. Lindsey, BEA School Counselor, if you have questions or are interested in PSEO options during high school.

-If you are interested in attending a college or university to participate in PSEO options, please see the School Counselor for information and assistance with the application and scheduling process: BEA Checklist for PSEO Enrollment
+Students interested in attending a university to participate in PSEO should meet with Mrs. Lindsey, the School Counselor, for information and assistance with the process.